|

 Robyn (my wife) and I love getting a restful 7-9 hours of sleep every night.

-That said, when I went into the hospital for my aortic and pulmonary valve replacements, I wanted to make sure I would be able to sleep peacefully as my body started the healing process after my surgery.
+That said, when I went into the hospital for my aortic valve replacement operation, I wanted to make sure I would be able to sleep peacefully as my body started the healing process after my surgery.

 If you are not aware, hospitals can be very, very, very noisy.